 As mentioned above, the time that has passed since a person’s DUI conviction will play a large role in whether or not the charge affects custodial rights.
 There are, however, several other factors to consider.
 Repeated DUI offenses, for instance, can be especially detrimental.
 The consequences without child custody being an issue are already bad enough.
 In Gainesville, Florida, for instance, a second and third DUI can result in a year long incarceration term, and even worse, a third DUI conviction can be charged as a felony.
 In that situation, it’s best to hire a Gainesville DUI attorney who is a board certified DUI defense expert, maximizing one’s chances of getting a fair judgment for their mistakes.

 The Florida Department of Motor Vehicles website lists the range of consequences for drunk driving, and they go from mild to severe in nature.
 And in the case of multiple DUIs, the legal consequences are of course, more harsh, and can cause loss of custody for the parent that is found guilty.
 Several DUIs shows a reckless disregard of the law and one’s own responsibilities.
-There aren’t many instances in where judges will look kindly upon this.
+There aren’t many instances in family law where judges will look kindly upon this.
 Additionally, a judge may only have to consider the fact that a person has lost their license, and thus has no way to transport a child, to decide that they shouldn’t receive custodial rights.

 Fighting for Custody